xyfer/wordstat/README.md

 **Data Structures**

-I chose to store the strings in a binary tree, since it seemed like the logical choice of data structureand can be easily traversed lexicographically with any string as the tree’s root/head.
+I chose to store the strings in a binary tree, since it seemed like the logical choice of data structure and can be easily traversed lexicographically with any string as the tree’s root/head.
 The slight modification I made to a traditional binary tree is the addition of a third dimension of “permutation nodes”, as I refer to them.
 Each node in the tree (can) contain a linked list of case sensitive